DennisSuitters/LibreCMS/README.md

 ### TODO:
 - Add Content to the Wiki Pages on how to use LibreCMS and how to create Templates.
 - Add Instructional [Videos to the LibreCMS YouTube Channel](https://www.youtube.com/channel/UC9vFbrBKmnSgf8TNUBvDX2Q).
-- Once at a Stable Platform, create a release candidate, and create a proper gh-page site.
 - Create Free Templates.
 - Testing, and Bug Squashing, as per the usual with ongoing projects.